-CLOTEAL L. HORNE* (Jordan) returns to New Repertory Theatre after performing in New Rep’s Classic Repertory Company productions of Romeo & Juliet and To Kill a Mockingbird.
+CLOTEAL L. HORNE* has performed at New Repertory Theatre in The Gift Horse and in New Rep’s Classic Repertory Company productions of Romeo & Juliet and To Kill a Mockingbird.
 Other Boston credits include Saturday Night/Sunday Morning (Elliot Norton Nomination, Lyric Stage Company); How We Got On (Elliot Norton Nominee, Company One Theatre); Othello (Actors’ Shakespeare Project); Little Row Boat and BlueShift readings (Huntington Theatre Company).
 Off-Broadway credits include The Steadfast (Slant Theatre Project); and Dirty Blood (Billie Holiday Theatre).
 Regional credits include The Merchant of Venice, Two Gentlemen of Verona, The Comedy of Errors, and A Midsummer Night’s Dream (Shakespeare & Company); She A Gem (New York Theatre Workshop); To Kill a Mockingbird (Weston Playhouse); A Funny Thing Happened… (Barnstormers); and The Clothesline Muse (Aion Productions).
 She also Assistant Directed The School for Scandal Off-Broadway with Red Bull Theatre Company.
 Cloteal holds a BFA in Theatre Arts from Boston University and will soon begin Brown/Trinity Rep’s MFA Graduate Acting Program.
 She is a proud Ambassador for the New York Shakespeare Society.
 Originally from San Diego, California, she now resides in Brooklyn.

-MAURICE EMMANUEL PARENT* (Brian) returns to New Repertory Theatre after performing in The Snow Queen, Camelot, Rent, Passing Strange, Cabaret, The Wild Party, and Ragtime.
-Most recently he played the title character in Edward II with Actors’ Shakespeare Project where he is a resident acting company member and Co-Acting Artistic Director.
+MAURICE EMMANUEL PARENT* returns to New Repertory Theatre after performing in The Gift Horse, The Snow Queen, Camelot, Rent, Passing Strange, Cabaret, The Wild Party, and Ragtime.
+Most recently he played the title character in Edward II with Actors’ Shakespeare Project where he is a resident acting company member.
 Other credits include work with SpeakEasy Stage Company, Off the Grid Theatre, Underground Railway Theater, Commonwealth Shakespeare Company, Wheelock Family Theatre, Lyric Stage Company, Boston Theatre Works, Huntington Theatre Company, Cape Playhouse, and Barrington Stage.
-He received a 2016 IRNE Award for The Snow Queen (New Repertory Theatre), the 2015 IRNE Award for The Color Purple (SpeakEasy Stage Company), and 2008 Elliot Norton Award for Some Men (SpeakEasy Stage Company), Angels in America (Boston Theatre Works), and The Wild Party (New Repertory Theatre).
-Maurice is an adjunct faculty member of Boston University and resides in Roxbury.
-Maurice will have the opportunity to play one of his dream roles, Don Quixote/Cervantes in Man of La Mancha at New Repertory Theatre in December 2017. mauriceparent.com
+He has received the Elliot Norton Award (2008 and 2017), IRNE Award (2015, 2016 and 2017) and an ArtsImpulse Award (2017).
+Maurice, a resident of Roxbury, is an adjunct faculty member at Boston University and Tufts University.
+He is the co-founder of The Front Porch Arts Collective (frontporcharts.org); mauriceparent.com

-ZACHARY RICE (Noah) makes his New Repertory Theatre debut.
+ZACHARY RICE has performed at New Repertory Theatre in The Gift Horse.
 He was most recently seen in Hamlet (Apollinaire Theatre Company).
 Other credits include directing Dusa, Fish, Stas & Vi (Boston University); Roundabout (Boston Theater Marathon); InSync (Roxbury Repertory Theater); assistant directing Precious Little (Nora Theatre Company); Matchless & The Happy Prince (Underground Railway Theater); Significant Other (SpeakEasy Stage); The Housekeeper (Fresh Ink Theatre); and dramaturging When January Feels Like Summer (Underground Railway Theater).
 Zachary received his BFA in Theater Arts from Boston University.
 He is originally from Washington state and currently resides in Cambridge.

-ALEJANDRO SIMOES (Ernesto) makes his New Repertory Theatre debut.
+ALEJANDRO SIMOES has performed at New Repertory Theatre in The Gift Horse.
 Recent credits include Grand Concourse and The Motherf**ker with the Hat (IRNE Award Supporting Actor, SpeakEasy Stage); Marjorie Prime (Central Square Theater); Peter and the Starcatcher, Light up the Sky (IRNE nomination Best Actor), and One Man, Two Guvnors (Lyric Stage Company); Our Country’s Good, Recent Tragic Events, and Aunt Dan and Lemon (Whistler in the Dark); as well as productions with Commonwealth Shakespeare Company, Shakespeare & Company, American Repertory Theater, Stoneham Theatre, Actors’ Shakespeare Project, and The Publick Theatre.
 He trained at Shakespeare & Company and Northeastern University.

 LYDIA R. DIAMOND (Playwright) Award-winning plays include Smart People, Stick Fly, Voyeurs de Venus, The Bluest Eye, The Gift Horse, Harriet Jacobs, The Inside, and Stage Black.
 She has worked with Arena Stage, Cort Theatre (Broadway), Chicago Dramatists, Company One Theatre, Congo Square, Goodman Theatre, Hartford Stage, Huntington Theatre Company, Jubilee, Kansas City Rep, Long Wharf, Lorraine Hansberry, McCarter, Mo’Olelo, MPAACT, New Vic, Playmakers Rep, Plowshares, Second Stage, Steppenwolf, and TrueColors.
 Commissions include Arena Stage, Steppenwolf, McCarter, Huntington Theatre Company, Center Stage, Victory Gardens, and The Roundabout.
 A recipient of many playwriting awards, she was also an 2005/2006 W.E.B.
 Du Bois Institute non-resident Fellow, a 2007 TCG/NEA Playwright in Residence at Steppenwolf, a 2006/2007 Huntington Playwright Fellow, a 2012 Sundance Institute Playwright Lab Creative Advisor, a 2012/2013 Radcliffe Institute Fellow, and the 2013/2014 Playwright in Residence at Arena Stage.
 She is a Northwestern University graduate and has an Honorary Doctorate of Arts from Pine Manor College.

-JON SAVAGE (Scenic Designer) returns to New Repertory Theatre after designing Broken Glass, The King of Second Avenue, Closer Than Ever, Imagining Madoff, The Elephant Man, and Holiday Memories.
+JON SAVAGE has designed The Gift Horse, Broken Glass, The King of Second Avenue, Closer Than Ever, Imagining Madoff, The Elephant Man, and Holiday Memories at New Repertory Theatre.
 Other area credits include Out of Sterno (Gloucester Stage); A Disappearing Number (Underground Railway Theatre); M and Laughing Wild (Huntington Theatre Company); You for Me for You (Company One); The Farm and Deported/a dream play (Boston Playwrights’ Theatre); and All’s Well That Ends Well (Elliot Norton Award, Best Production) and The Comedy of Errors (Commonwealth Shakespeare Company).
 Regional credits include A Grand Night for Singing (Bucks County Playhouse); State Fair (Walnut Street Theatre); Is He Dead?
 (Olney Theatre); and Ain’t Misbehavin’ (Bay Street Theatre).
 Jon was the Associate Set Designer for the Broadway production of Hot Feet and has worked in television and film for productions on the History Channel and the HBO miniseries, John Adams.
 He also served as a curator for the US National Student Exhibit at the Prague Quadrennial in 2007.
 He is currently on faculty at Boston University and is a member of United Scenic Artists.
 Originally from Wyoming, he resides in Weymouth.

-ALBERTO SEGARRA (Lighting Designer) makes his New Repertory Theatre debut.
-Recent Washington, DC credits include Macbeth and Lucia di Lammermoor (Catholic University); Yo También Hablo de la Rosa (GALA Theatre); Twist Your Dickens (Kennedy Center); A Midsummer Night’s Dream (Howard University); and Satchmo at the Waldorf (Mosaic Theatre).
+ALBERTO SEGARRA has designed The Gift Horse at New Rep. Recent Washington, DC credits include Macbeth and Lucia di Lammermoor (Catholic University); Yo También Hablo de la Rosa (GALA Theatre); Twist Your Dickens (Kennedy Center); A Midsummer Night’s Dream (Howard University); and Satchmo at the Waldorf (Mosaic Theatre).
 Other credits include The Taming of the Shrew, The Magic Flute, Carmen, Hair, Cabaret, Boeing Boeing, Evita, Dangerous Liaisons, The Glass Menagerie, and Romeo and Juliet.
 Mr. Segarra received his MFA in Lighting Design from the University of Maryland-College Park.
 Originally from Puerto Rico, he currently resides in Maryland.
 Upcoming projects include Priscilla Queen of the Desert (Blue Barn Theatre, NE); and Independence Eve (Urban Arias, Washington DC). albertosegarra.com